peterhinch/micropython-filters/README.md

 8μs for a typical set of coefficients.

 The Raspberry Pico ARM V6 assembler doesn't support integer division.
-A special version `avg_pico.py` runs on the Pico but produces a result of `N*average` where `N` is the number of samples in the set.
-On Pyboards and other ARMV7 targets, the file `avg.py` produces expected values.
+A special version `avg_pico.py` runs on the Pico.
+This offers scaling using a right shift operation which produces correct resullts if the number of entries is a power of 2.
+Alternatively with a scaling factor of 0 the result is `N*average` where `N` is the number of entries.

+On Pyboards and other ARMV7 targets, the file `avg.py` produces expected values for all `N`.
 Both versions provide a function `avg`.

 ## Moving Average Usage

-The `avg` function takes two arguments:
+The `avg` function takes two arguments, or three in the Pico case:
- 1. An integer array of length equal to the no. of entries to average over +3.
+ 1. An integer array of length equal to the no. of entries to average +3.
  2. The new data value.
+ 3. The scaling value (number of bits to shift right) - Pico only.

 The function returns an integer which is the current filtered value.
 Initially all elements of the data array must be zero, except `data[0]` which should be set to `len(data)`
-The program `avgtest.py` illustrates its operation.
-For use on the Pico the import statement should be changed to read
+The test scripts `avgtest.py` and `avgtest_pico.py` illustrate its operation.
 ```python
 from avg_pico import avg
 ```